BlueLort/GameX-Engine/README.md

 After Finishing the 3D Side i might work on the 2D Side.

-**This project is for learning purposes So ,Design mistakes are possible and i really appreciate feedback.**
+**This project is for learning purposes so expect design mistakes and tons of bugs;I appreciate feedback.**

 ## Progress